 - Make it into an easy turkey salad sandwich recipe (or lettuce wrap)

 Ingredients For Turkey Salad

-This section explains how to choose the best ingredients for this turkey salad recipe, what each one does in the recipe, and substitution options.
+This section explains how to choose the ingredients for the best turkey salad recipe, what each one does in the recipe, and substitution options.
 For measurements, see the recipe card below.

 - Turkey – Use leftover Thanksgiving turkey, or any leftover turkey breast will work.
-You can also start fresh whenever you see turkey or turkey breast on sale throughout the year, or make the salad with shredded chicken (or rotisserie chicken) instead.
+You can also start fresh whenever you see turkey or turkey breast on sale throughout the year, or make this dish with shredded chicken (or rotisserie chicken) instead.

 - Vegetables – Fresh celery and green onions add crunch, but other veggies like diced bell peppers, shredded carrots, or chopped kale will work, too.

-- Dried Cranberries – Add a pop of color to this turkey salad recipe.
+- Dried Cranberries – Add a pop of color.
 I make my own dried cranberries without sugar, but store bought will work, too.
 You can also try chopped apples, raisins, and grapes if cranberries aren’t available.